Lane Moore: It Was Romance

 The Laugh Button praised Moore's voice, saying, "[Moore's] incredible voice, smoky and edgy and closely resembling the kind of stuff soulful grunge bands aspired to back in the 90s."

-The music video for "Hooking Up With Girls" was released in late 2016 in Nylon (magazine).
+The music video for "Hooking Up With Girls" was released in late 2016 in Nylon.
 The video is a shot-for-shot remake of Fiona Apple's "Criminal" music video.
-Moore starred in and directed the music video, and Nylon (magazine) praised her for going "above and beyond to recreate the iconic video, searching for similar houses and costumes.
-Spoiler alert: She even added ’90s MTV title cards."
+Moore starred in and directed the music video, and Nylon praised her for going "above and beyond to recreate the iconic video, searching for similar houses and costumes.
+Spoiler alert: She even added '90s MTV title cards."

-The video was featured on Entertainment Weekly, Billboard, Vogue, The Huffington Post, The Guardian, VICE, BUST Magazine, Refinery 29, and The Onion's AV Club, who said of the video "when [Moore] sings directly to the camera, it seems like an overly intimate confession."
-New York Magazine praised Moore for the video, adding, "It’s that weirdness that makes Moore so charming, and maybe the best homage to "Criminal" is one where the artist is unapologetically herself."
-The New York Observer said, "The classic shots are all there: Lane and Fiona both writhe in satin camisoles, looking up at the camera with bright, tear-red eyes; cowering in a closet with hair in twin braids, singing from a bathtub between a partner’s legs; and in that iconic opening, pointing a camera at the audience: the voyeur becoming the viewed.
+The video was featured on Entertainment Weekly, Billboard, Vogue, The Huffington Post, The Guardian, VICE, BUST Magazine, Refinery 29, and The Onion's A.V.
+Club, who said of the video "when [Moore] sings directly to the camera, it seems like an overly intimate confession."
+New York Magazine praised Moore for the video, adding, "It's that weirdness that makes Moore so charming, and maybe the best homage to "Criminal" is one where the artist is unapologetically herself."
+The New York Observer said, "The classic shots are all there: Lane and Fiona both writhe in satin camisoles, looking up at the camera with bright, tear-red eyes; cowering in a closet with hair in twin braids, singing from a bathtub between a partner's legs; and in that iconic opening, pointing a camera at the audience: the voyeur becoming the viewed.
 [And] goddammit this song is catchy."

 In 2017, Moore started a music series at Arlene's Grocery called "90s Albums Live," with the first one being the Empire Records soundtrack which she and her band performed live.

 Accolades

 Moore won a 2016 GLAAD Media Award for Outstanding Magazine Overall Coverage for her groundbreaking work at Cosmopolitan.
 She was also nominated for a 2016 White House LGBT Champions of Change award.
 Out Magazine named her one of the OUT100 of 2017, a list that celebrates compelling people who have had a hand in moving forward LGBT rights.

+In 2023, Moore's second book You Will Find Your People won the American Book Fest Award.